-We are absolutely thrilled to announce that our Living First Language Platform has won the Solve – MIT Challenge in New York this morning in the category of Early Childhood Development.
+We have just heard the exciting news from the U.S. that our Living First Language Platform has won the Solve – MIT Challenge in New York this morning in the category of Early Childhood Development.

 Solve is an initiative of MIT that advances lasting tech solutions to address the world’s most pressing problem, and within the the Early Childhood Development category, was seeking technology-based solutions to improve learning and cognitive outcomes for children under the age of five.